Substances in the water

 What is the water quality near location …?

 At HHNK, we regularly measure the quality of surface water.
-By examining what is in the water - such as nutrients, oxygen and possible harmful substances - we get a good picture of the state of the water.
-We also look at the life in the water, such as fish and aquatic plants, to determine if the ecosystem is in balance.
-These measurements help us to protect nature, ensure the safety of the water for recreational use and check that we comply with European agreements, such as the Water Framework Directive (WFD).
+By examining what is in the water—such as nutrients, oxygen, and potentially harmful substances—we get a good picture of the condition of the water.
+We also look at life in the water, such as fish and aquatic plants, to determine whether the ecosystem is in balance.
+These measurements help us to protect nature, ensure the safety of the water for recreational use, and check whether we comply with European agreements, such as the Water Framework Directive (WFD).

-For water quality data, consult the following sources;
+For information about water quality, please consult the following sources:

-Surface water standards for the WFD are based on a combination of ecological and chemical objectives set at the European level.
-The ecological objectives focus on a healthy ecosystem, in which plants and animals can live well.
-The chemical objectives are aimed at preventing harmful effects on ecosystems and indirectly on human and animal health through the consumption of fish and shellfish.
+The surface water standards for the WFD are based on a combination of ecological and chemical objectives set at European level.
+The ecological objectives focus on a healthy ecosystem in which plants and animals can thrive.
+The chemical objectives focus on preventing harmful effects on ecosystems and, indirectly, on human and animal health through the consumption of fish and shellfish.

-If you have additional questions about water quality, we are happy to help.
-Please use the notification form to contact us.
+If you have any additional questions about water quality, we will be happy to help you.
+You can contact us using thereporting form.

-Can I use surface water to irrigate crops or livestock?
+Can I use surface water for irrigating crops or for livestock?

-HHNK makes no statements about this.
-For advice on the use of surface water for sprinkling or livestock watering, please contact specialized parties such as a horticulturist, agricultural advisor or a laboratory offering water analysis.
-Specifically for the cultivation of potato and tomato, the Dutch Food and Consumer Product Safety Authority (NVWA) may impose a sprinkler ban for certain areas.
+HHNK does not comment on this.
+For advice on the use of surface water for irrigation or livestock watering, please consult specialist parties such as a landscaper, agricultural advisor, or a laboratory that offers water analysis services.
+Specifically for the cultivation of potatoes and tomatoes, the Netherlands Food and Consumer Product Safety Authority (NVWA) may impose anirrigation ban for certain areas.

-If you have additional questions about water quality, we are happy to help.
-Please use the notification form to contact us.
+If you have any additional questions about water quality, we will be happy to help you.
+You can contact us using thereporting form.

-This depends on what the measurement refers to.
+This depends on what the measurement relates to.

-• For surface water quality, we do not, beyond our regular monitoring.
+• We do not do this for surface water quality, apart from our regular monitoring.

-• In swimming water, we perform additional measurements in some cases when Weil's disease and swimmer's itch are suspected.
+• In some cases, we carry out additional measurements in swimming water if Weil's disease and swimmer's itch are suspected.

 • In the event of plant/fish/animal mortality, we sometimes perform additional measurements.

-If you have additional questions about water quality, we are happy to help.
-Please use the notification form to contact us.
+If you have any additional questions about water quality, we will be happy to help you.
+You can contact us using thereporting form.